S-premium/Public_Library_System/README.md

 # Public Library Management System (LMS) - Core Application

-This contains the core web application for our capstone project: Preventing Data Breaches and Record Inaccuracies in Public Libraries Through a Cybersecurity-Enhanced Management System.
+This repository contains the core web application for our capstone project: Preventing Data Breaches and Record Inaccuracies in Public Libraries Through a Cybersecurity-Enhanced Management System.

 This focuses strictly on the system architecture, application features, backend logic, and frontend interface.